 There is an RS232 serial port on the front of the module.
 This is used to connect to a PC in order to do a field update of the FLASH memory on the processor.
-The pinout is shown below.
+The pinout is shown in Table 18.

-Figure 23: Pinout for the 9-Pin D Connector
+Table 18: Pinout for the 9-Pin D Connector